julianpoy/recipesage-docs/docs/tutorials/meal-plans/usage.md

 **Note:** You can delete multiple days worth of items at once on desktop devices.
 To do this, in step 1 just drag your cursor over all of the days you'd like to delete at once.
 Then proceed with the rest of the instructions as normal.

+## Calculating Nutrition for Days

+To add up the nutrition of everything scheduled on one or more days:
+1. Select the day (or days) you'd like to total
+2. Open the options dropdown in the top right corner
+3. Click "Calculate nutrition for selected day(s)"

+This opens the [Nutrition Calculator](../tools/nutrition-calculator.md) preloaded with the recipes from those days, where you can adjust servings and see the combined totals or per-serving averages.
+A recipe scheduled on more than one selected day is counted as that many servings.

+If any of the selected days contain manual meal entries (typed items that are not recipes), you will be warned first, since those items have no nutrition and are skipped.

 ## Printing

 To print your meal plan, open the options menu in the top right corner and click "Print".
 A print-friendly page will open and your browser's print dialog will appear automatically.